uhawaii-system-its-ti-iam/uh-grouper-containerization/README.md

+# Overview

+Deploy a Grouper and Logrotate for Grouper stack.
+A GitLab pipeline performs the build and a Portainer webhook triggers the deployment of the stack.
+We are using Podman rather than Docker given that we are deploying to RHEL VMs.

+The portainer/stack.yml file defines the services that Portainer will deploy and manage.
+The images must already be in the repository.

+Image deployment by Portainer is triggered by changing .gitlab-ci.yml.
+Be sure to bump up the image file index deploy tag index by +1 here and in the stack.yml file.

 # Grouper
 Utilizes Podman, GitLab and Portainer for containerization and orchestration.

-## Logrotate for Grouper

-A logrotate image for Grouper is provided.

 ## Upgrading Grouper
 The following files need to be updated in order for the Grouper version to match the image names.
-When change Grouper versions, reset the DEPLOY_ID to 0.
+When changing Grouper versions, reset the DEPLOY_ID to 0.

 - build.args
 - .gitlab-ci.yml